vonsbuffet/vousbuffet/README.md

 Start by exploring the header files of each ViB, class member variables explain what they do.
 </br>(Try a ViB in the Cpu directory?)

-</br>Header files define a class (the "ViB") that declares the 4 functions, where member variables are assigned.
+Header files define a class (the "ViB") that declares the 4 functions, where member variables are assigned.
 </br>The Source files define the 4 functions for the class.

 After looking at a couple ViB, you will see a pattern that will help you learn the rest.